Moiup/VECMAT/Doc/VECMATVector/functions/VECMATVector2/VECMATVector2Zero.md

 ## **Parameter**
 **v**\
-The vector of size 2 to work width.
+The vector of size 2 to work with.

 ## **Result**
 All the values of `v` will be 0.